jbuisine/macop/docs/source/documentations/validator.rst

    :width:  800 px
    :align: center

-Hence, ``[1, 0, 1, 0, 0]`` is an invalid solution.
+In fact, **[1, 0, 1, 0, 0]** is an invalid solution as we have a weight of **16** which violates the knapsack capacity constraint.

-To avoid taking into account invalid solutions, we can define our function which will validate or not a solution.
+To avoid taking into account invalid solutions, we can define our function which will validate or not a solution based on our problem instance:

 .. code-block:: python